CLSherrod/clsherrod.github.io/_pages/now.md

 header:
   image: /assets/images/now-header.webp
 ---
-Updated on Sunday August 4th, 2024.
+Updated on Monday August 5th, 2024.

 ## Currently Doing
 I'm a writer.
 I’m currently writing a book about my [electromagnetic hypersensitivity](/emf) from my gran mal seizure and what I learned from it (a lot).
 Currently learning how to turn markdown files into book formats.